 - you must be on a course leading to registration as a doctor or dentist

 - you must be eligible for a full NHS Bursary (tuition fees, non-means tested grant, and any means-tested bursary)

 - you must be in genuine hardship and unable to manage any shortfall between your income and expenditure

 How to apply for the hardship grant

-You should apply by email and include:
+You should apply by email and provide:

 - details and evidence of your daily income and expenses

-Evidence you can provide could include:
+Evidence you can provide should include:

 - mortgage statement or tenancy agreement